 As we’ve previously learned, “Magnesium produces blockers to inhibit cortisol (stress hormones) production in our brain,” says Night Pillow co-founder Kalle Simpson.
 “This is key for allowing us to turn off and stay asleep throughout the night.”

-Try soaking in a magnesium-infused bath come nighttime, especially with this Naturopathica soak with 47 percent magnesium, plus the muscle calming qualities of sweet birch essential oil.
+For those that love bathing, try soaking in a magnesium-infused soak come nighttime, especially with these Naturopathica flakes made of 47 percent magnesium, plus the muscle calming qualities of sweet birch essential oil.

-No matter the vehicle, incorporating magnesium into your diet more frequently can see a major boosts in sleeping through the night, energy levels, and muscle recovery.
-Sold!
+No matter the vehicle, incorporating magnesium into your diet more frequently can see a major boost in sleeping through the night, energy levels, and muscle recovery—sold!